LouisJackman/language-x/docs/language-proposal/details/sylan-il.md

 implementations like most OS threading systems won't work here, although OS processes and green-threading might.

-All intrinsics implemented by a platform have a direct connection to an omitted Sylan IL instruction, except one: how to get the extern task.
+A lot of intrinsics implemented by a platform have a direct connection to an omitted Sylan IL instruction, except one: how to get the extern task.
 On start up Sylan sends the extern task reference to the main task, the sole starting item in its inbox.
 If the main task wants to give more powers to subtasks, it must forward